 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, Vol. 1, No. 4 (IMWUT Q4 2017).

-To be presented at the 2018 ACM International Joint Conference on Pervasive and Ubiquitous Computing (Ubicomp 2018).
+2018 ACM International Joint Conference on Pervasive and Ubiquitous Computing (Ubicomp 2018).

 WAVE (WAVE is an Authorization Verification Engine) is a global-scale fully-decentralized authorization system that operates with no central authorities yet permits fine-grained management of permissions for IoT devices, services and people.
 It allows access and control of resources across multiple administrative domains without any of those domains trusting eachother or trusting any external third parties, completely unlike the prevailing authorization systems today.
 It also permits non-interactive delegation, critical for scalability.
 The system is built on top of verifiable, horizontally scalable storage, and it uses encryption to protect privacy of authorization.

 The services demanded of commercial building customers—heating, cooling, ventilating, lighting, computing, and plug loads—require significant energy and contribute to peak energy demand.
-Large commercial customers (1 MW, >50,000 sf) typically have a Building Management System that controls building services in order to respond to price signals.
+Large commercial customers (1 MW, >50,000 sf) typically have a Building Management System (BMS) that controls building services in order to respond to price signals.
 Residential customers have an abundance of demand response solutions, communicating thermostats, for example.

-Small commercial customers (<100 kW, <50,000 sf), however, typically do not have BMS, and thus cannot easily participate in demand response This problem has not been addressed because an open source and open architecture enabling platform runs counter to the business model of many companies, who want to maintain a single vendor, proprietary solution.
+Small commercial customers (<100 kW, <50,000 sf), however, typically do not have BMS, and thus cannot easily participate in demand response.
+This problem has not been addressed because an open source and open architecture enabling platform runs counter to the business model of many companies, who want to maintain a single vendor, proprietary solution.